brooklynrail/brooklynrail-platform/content/people/farnaz-fatemi.md

   Review from Publisher’s Weekly.
 Some of her poems and lyric essays appear in _Poem-a-Day (Poets.org), Tab Journal, Pedestal Review, Nowruz Journal, Grist Journal_ and _Tupelo Quarterly_.
-Farnaz was formerly a writing instructor at the University of California, Santa Cruz"
+Farnaz was formerly a writing instructor at the University of California, Santa Cruz."
 portraits:
   - media: 2023/04/farnaz-fatemi
 website: http://www.farnazfatemi.com/